 There is not a great deal of joy to be gleaned from the writings of this prophet, who was reluctant to describe himself as such having been a shepherd and fig grower to whom God had revealed a message for His people (7:14).
 God is frequently depicted by Amos as a roaring lion; not of the relatively cuddly ‘Aslan’ variety but a beast who was decidedly angry and much to be feared, even by His own people:

-The “Day of the Lord” is a recurring theme in the Prophets as it is in the New Testament; these Israelites were anticipating it being a day of retribution – punishment for the wicked and vindication for God’s faithful people.
+The “Day of the Lord” is a recurring theme in the Prophets as it is in the New Testament.
+These Israelites were anticipating it being a day of retribution – punishment for the wicked and vindication for God’s faithful people.
 By the wicked they will no doubt have had “ignorant Gentiles” in mind whilst their ill-founded confidence rested in the fact that they were God’s chosen people and nation, so they were bound to be alright weren’t they?
-Au contraire – “You alone have I intimately known of the families of the earth.
-That is why I shall punish you for all your wrong-doings (Amos3:2).
-As for my featured verse which portrays a much happier scenario, I had understood it in the past, along with some Reformed commentators to be referring to GOD’s justice and righteousness that would be flowing like an everlasting stream whereas in the context it can only be His people’s.
-It refers to social justice and individual uprightness amongst a people who had been chosen and divinely instructed so as to be a light to the nations; the rest of the world whom God also wished to heal and, in due course bring to a fuller knowledge of His truth (1Tim2:4) by working from within through His chosen people.
+Au contraire – “You alone have I intimately known of the families of the earth – that is why I shall punish you for all your wrong-doings” (Amos3:2).
+As for my featured verse which portrays a much happier scenario, I had understood it in the past, along with most Reformed commentators to be referring to GOD’s justice and righteousness that would be flowing like an everlasting stream whereas in the context it can only be His people’s.
+It refers to social justice and individual uprightness amongst a people who had been chosen and divinely instructed so as to be a light to the nations, i.e. the rest of the world whom God ALSO wished to heal and, in due course bring to a fuller knowledge of His truth (1Tim2:4) by working from within through His chosen people.